What is therapy like?

 Who goes to therapy?

 There’s a myth in society that therapy is only for people who are “unwell” or “weak”.
 Thankfully, that myth is on the way out.
-While many go to therapy because they encounter a crisis in life, many others stay in therapy after the crisis has passed as they become it’s a helpful way of gaining support and furthering their potential.

-Is therapy right for me?
+Is therapy with you right for me?

 Is therapy confidential?